arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

     dend = tree.append(soma, (40.0, 0.0, 0.0, 0.8), ( 80.0,  0.0, 0.0, 0.8), tag=3)
     dend = tree.append(dend, (80.0, 0.0, 0.0, 0.8), (120.0, -5.0, 0.0, 0.8), tag=3)

-    # Construct upper part of the first fork
+    # Construct the upper part of the first fork
     # NOTE: We do not overwrite the parent here, as we need to attach the
     #       lower fork later.
-Instead we use new names for this branch.
+Instead, we use new names for this branch.
     dend_u = tree.append(dend, (120.0, -5.0, 0.0, 0.8), (200.0,  40.0, 0.0, 0.4), tag=3)
     dend_u = tree.append(dend_u, (200.0, 40.0, 0.0, 0.4), (260.0,  60.0, 0.0, 0.2), tag=3)

-    # Construct lower part of the first fork
+    # Construct the lower part of the first fork
     dend_l = tree.append(dend, (120.0, -5.0, 0.0, 0.5), (190.0, -30.0, 0.0, 0.5), tag=3)

     # Attach another fork to the last segment, ``p``.